SHARE Network launches graphic display series on the implementation of the EU programme to resettle 50,000 persons in 2018-19

 This does not come without challenges - less diversity, a lack of public transportation, longer journeys for specialized services, to name a few.
 However, small size communities have important advantages: affordable housing is available; newcomers can more easily get to know their new neighbours; and public services (school, healthcare, administration, etc.) tend to be easily accessible.
 And indeed, while mainstream media often emphasizes the challenges and the increasingly polarised debate on migration, this report seeks to offer a more nuanced picture: welcoming refugees in small communities comes with unique challenges and opportunities.
 Indeed, local communities across France (and beyond) are establishing the grassroots partnerships needed in order to make European resettlement a success.

 SHARE Network Magazines

 The SHARE Network Magazine reports on SHARE Network activities, events and resources, interviews with key SHARE Network partners and stakeholders and news and information on regional and local resettlement activities across Europe.

-Click here to read and download the most recent edition of the SHARE Network Magazine, which introduces the SHARE Integration project and its programme of activities for 2018-19.
+Click here to read and download the most recent edition of the SHARE Network Magazine, which provides an overview of project activities in 2018.
 Click here to download previous issues of the magazine.

 SHARE report: ‘Refugee Resettlement to France: State of Affairs and Pathways for Improvement’